 How to Prevent Skin Cancer in Dogs

 There is unfortunately no good way to prevent all types of skin cancer.
-For dogs with little or no fur, limiting sun exposure may help decrease the likelihood of developing melanomas but the root cause of cancer cells forming inside the body is not well understood.
-Despite this, many people give antioxidants to their pets since they may help scavenge free radicals and therefore decrease the development of cancerous cells but there is no guarantee that this will prevent anything.
-Decreasing excessive inflammation may also help to discourage cancerous cells to proliferate.
+Limiting sun exposure may help decrease the likelihood of developing some types, but the root cause of cancer cells forming inside the body is not always well understood.
+Despite this, many people give antioxidants to their pets since they scavenge free radicals and may decrease the development of cancerous cells but there is no guarantee that this will help.
+In the end, feeding a nutritious diet, providing lots of exercise, and maintaining a healthy weight are the best ways to maximize the chances that your dog can avoid coming down with cancer.